simplisticated/Sensitive/README.md

     longPressGestureRecognizer.numberOfTouchesRequired = 1
 }

 /*
  * Add one-time long press gesture recognizer with configuration block to view.
  * Gesture recognizer will be removed from view after first recognition.
  */

 view.onLongPress(when: .once, handle: { (longPressGestureRecognizer) in
     // Handle long press on view
     tapGestureRecognizer.view!.backgroundColor = .green
 }) { (longPressGestureRecognizer)
+    // Configure gesture recognizer
+    longPressGestureRecognizer.numberOfTouchesRequired = 1
+}

+/*
+ * Set number of times to handle long press gesture in view.
+ * Gesture recognizer will be removed from view after 10 recognitions.
+ */

+view.onLongPress(when: .count(times: 10), handle: { (longPressGestureRecognizer) in
+    // Handle long press on view
+    tapGestureRecognizer.view!.backgroundColor = .green
+}) { (longPressGestureRecognizer)